On average, your neighbors pay $82 a month.See Your Rates

 How much is home insurance in Indiana?
 Indiana’s average homeowners insurance rates are moderate compared to the rest of the US.
-According to the Insurance Information Institute, in 2014, the average cost of home insurance in the state of Indiana was $944, only slightly higher than the national average of $1,132.
+The average cost of home insurance in the state of Indiana is $983.
+That's mucht lower than the national average of $1,173.
 There are 18 states with lower average homeowners insurance rates than Indiana.

 |Indiana Annual Average||$887||$944||$983|

 The graph below shows the change in average Indiana home insurance rates from 2011 to 2015, the most recent year the data is available.
 According to the III, Indiana homeowners insurance rates increased from $779 in 2011 to $983 in 2015, a jump of $204 dollars, or 26.19 percent.

 Choosing a homeowners insurance company in Indiana should be easier.
 Actually, it’s already easy.
 The key to finding the best rates is to get a homeowners insurance quotes comparison in Indiana from multiple companies.

 Last year, these were the most common home insurance companies reported by QuoteWizard users living in the state of Indiana.
 Out of the 20,740 Indiana homeowners that used QuoteWizard to request insurance quotes last year, 997 had no home insurance.

 Why contact every insurer in Indiana you want a homeowners quote from?
 You can just answer a few questions about your home and desired coverage, and get competing quotes.
 Save time and money with QuoteWizard.